 Transport costs in Albania

-I find transport affordable when I look at the price but when I think about it a bit more I don’t think transport doesn’t reflect the wages here and maybe it’s a little expensive for the locals to catch buses and furgons to different cities.
+I find transport prices in Albania affordable when I first look at the costs.
+But as I said the cost of living in Albania is very different for locals based on wages.
+I don’t think transport doesn’t reflect the wages here and it’s a little expensive for the locals to catch buses and furgons to different cities.

 Bus from Saranda to Tirana: 1300 lek

 As you can see the cost of living in Albania as a tourist is very affordable.
-In the summer, in the city of Saranda prices do sometimes double in all aspects as there is a higher demand.
-If you have any questions on other costs, then please let me know below and I will try and answer them as best as I can!
+Just remember that in the summer, in popular cities like Saranda, prices do sometimes double in all aspects as there is a higher demand.
+If you have any questions on other Albanian prices, then please join my Facebook group ‘Travelling Albania‘ where you can ask any questions you may have!

 Articles you will love: